-There are third party tools that can help you to manage Hyper-V using web console.
+There are third-party tools that can help you to manage Hyper-V using a web console.
 One of them is HV Manager.
 It provides Hyper-V functionalities over the web interface.

 This article is exactly about that.

-HV Manager is a tool developed for system administrators to manage their Hyper-V VMs via web console.
-It’s developed by company called AprelTech.
+HV Manager is a tool developed for system administrators to manage their Hyper-V VMs via the web console.
+It was developed by a company called AprelTech.

 HV Manager doesn’t provide the same features as the Hyper-V console.
 For example, you can’t configure hypervisor or virtual switches, but only add a server or virtual machines.

 - Web interface – access Hyper-V via HTTPS from any web-enabled device.

 - RDP Connection – connection to your guest VMs via HTML5 RDP console.

 - Server Core Support – Manager Hyper-V GUI and Hyper-V Server Core installations.

 - VM Status Reporting – live view of CPU, RAM, uptime, heartbeat, last state OS, and OS version.

 - User authentication – configure claims-based authentication for Windows users and groups.
 Assign Virtual Machines to users and groups.